Zurc/lasaldelavida/episodio5-learning.md

 3 big concerns of achitecture: function, separation of concerns and data management.

+All programs can be constructed from from just 3 structures: sequence, selection and iteration.

 ### 4 Dec 2019

 [weblog - ng sync and async validators for template validation](https://weblog.west-wind.com/posts/2019/Nov/18/Creating-Angular-Synchronous-and-Asynchronous-Validators-for-Template-Validation)